chinmayarvind23/AIvaluate/project-plan.md

 - **Example Scenario**: Dr. John Newman creates a new JavaScript assignment using the platform.
 He sets the grading criteria, assigns it to his class, and waits for submissions.
 Once students submit their work, the platform automatically grades the assignments, providing John with detailed reports.
 He reviews the feedback, adds personalized comments, and releases the grades to the students.

 **2. Students**
 - **Submit Assignments**: Upload HTML, CSS, and JavaScript files for assignments directly through the platform.
-Receive confirmation of successful submissions.
+Receive confirmation of  submissions.

 - **Receive Feedback**: Access detailed feedback on their submissions, including scores and comments on areas of improvement.
 Students should understand the strengths and weaknesses of their work through the feedback provided.